taylornelms15/Final-Project-CIS565/README.md

 ```

 This will take about 5 minutes the first time as it needs to load the neural network
-one this node is ready the image publisher can be started
+once this node is ready the image publisher can be started

 ```bash
 source devel/setup.bash